NLnetLabs/unbound-manual/source/topics/filtering/tags-views.rst

 ----

-The tags functionality makes it possible to divide incoming client queries in categories (tags), and use local-zone and local-data information for these specific tags.
+The tags functionality makes it possible to divide incoming client queries in categories (tags), and use :ref:`local-zone:<unbound.conf.local-zone>` and :ref:`local-data:<unbound.conf.local-data>` information for these specific tags.

-Before these tags can be used, you need to define them in the Unbound configuration using ``define-tags``.
+Before these tags can be used, you need to define them in the Unbound configuration using :ref:`define-tag:<unbound.conf.define-tag>`.
 In this example, a tag for domains containing malware is set, along with one for domains of gambling sites:

 .. code-block:: text

-  define-tags: "malware gambling"
+  define-tag: "malware gambling"

 Now that Unbound is aware of the existing tags, it is possible to start using them.

-The ``access-control-tag`` element is used to specify the tag to use for client source address.
+The :ref:`access-control-tag:<unbound.conf.access-control-tag>` element is used to specify the tag to use for client source address.
-Alternatively, the ``interface-tag`` element is used to specify the tag to use for clients on a specific listening interface.
+Alternatively, the :ref:`interface-tag:<unbound.conf.interface-tag>` element is used to specify the tag to use for clients on a specific listening interface.
 You can add multiple tags to these elements:

 .. code-block:: text